 docker-compose.yml configuration file and you will need to update them there as well.

 You will likely require elevated rights to run these commands.
 If that is the case you may have to use

 Injecting a custom toolset

-Additionally, it may be useful for you to mount a collection of commonly used helper scripts into your build containers.
-For example, the repetitive process of compressing a build result into a tarball can be abstracted into a shell script which in turn can be mounted inside the build containers where it can be invoked during builds.
+It may be useful for you to mount a collection of commonly used helper scripts into your build containers.
+For example, the repetitive process of compressing a build result into a tarball can be abstracted into a shell script which, in turn, can be mounted inside the build containers where it can be invoked during builds.

 The obvious advantage is that if you change something in that script, all the jobs will reflect that change instantly.